 Description Located in the Janusz Korczak Square, this sculpture of the great Polish-Jewish educator Dr. Henrik Goldschmidt (known by his pseudonym Janusz Korczak) stands in the center of a group of children and shelters them with his body and his outstretched, embracing arms.
 The figure of Korczak is considerably bigger than the figures of the children.
 Only his face and hands are visible, uniting the group with their embrace.
 The children are tall and skinny, their hands long and lifeless and their heads drooping.Janusz Korczak and the children of his orphanage were sent to the Treblinka death camp on August 5, 1942.
 Every year on this date a memorial ceremony is held at the monument, attended by members of the Korzcak Society in Israel, including several of the children under his care who survived the war.

-Matthew Schwartz (AKA Spadecaller) is a grateful survivor who conveys his deepest passions, convictions, and serenity through visual art, poetry, and video.
+Matthew Schwartz (AKA Spadecaller) is a grateful survivor who conveys his convictions and serenity through visual art, poetry, and video.

-As a child, he was formally trained in traditional oil techniques and later attended The School of Visual Arts in New York City (1970-71).
-During the 70's up until the late 80's he exhibited acrylic and oils in Montreal and New York, and presently resides on the west coast of Florida.
+He was trained in traditional oil techniques as a child and later attended The School of Visual Arts in New York City (1970-71).
+During the 70's up until the late 80's he exhibited acrylic and oils in New York, and presently resides on the west coast of Florida.

 Since the advent of image editing software, he has turned more to creative digital hand painted images and photos striving to fuse these into an art form worthy of the distinction traditional painters deserve.

-Using HD videos formats, he showcase his digital paintings, poetry, other mixed media images; these are available for viewing at: http://www.youtube.com/user/Thespadecaller.
+Spadecaller showcase his digital paintings, poetry, and other mixed media images by creating videos; these are available for viewing at: http://www.youtube.com/user/Thespadecaller.